mabel-dev/opteryx/docs/Contributing Guide/CONTRIBUTING.md

 ## All Change must meet Quality Bars

-We have included a number of tests which run automatically when code is submitted, these tests should pass before it is elligible to be merged.
+We have included a number of tests which run automatically when code is submitted using GitHub Actions.
+These tests must pass before a change is elligible to be merged.

+These tests include a regression test suite, security tests and other quality checks.

 ## All contributions will be under Apache 2.0 Licence

-The project is licenced under Apache 2.0, your submissions will be under this same licence.
+The project is licenced under [Apache 2.0](https://github.com/mabel-dev/opteryx/blob/main/LICENSE), your submissions will be under this same licence.

 ## Format and Style Guidance

+### Code Style

 For consistent style, code should look like: